Battle.net: Desktop and Mobile Apps (2013–2017)

-Rebranding
+Rebranding and ongoing development (2017–current)

 In late 2016, Blizzard Entertainment announced plans to rebrand Battle.net.
 According to CEO Mike Morhaime, the company found themselves in a position where they had two competing brands - Blizzard and Battle.net - creating confusion for players of where to find information about their games, and wanted to consolidate the branding.
 Their first step was a plan to retire the "Battle.net" name in favor of calling service "Blizzard Tech", announced on September 21, 2016, and renaming the client as the "Blizzard App" by March 24, 2017.
 However, following this change, Blizzard realized that the "Battle.net" brand had too much legacy behind it to let it go since dropping the brand created additional confusion for users.
 This further became an issue when Blizzard sought to have Destiny 2 use the service, as they wanted to be clear that the game was not developed by Blizzard but used the Battle.net framework, but the "Blizzard App" branding would not provide that clarity.
 By August 2017, Blizzard Entertainment stepped back from the full rebranding, and announced that going forward, they would call the service and application "Blizzard Battle.net", which Morhaime said was the best way they had found to combine both brands and minimize consumer confusion.
 By February 2021, Blizzard Entertainment released a new interface and rebranded the application "Battle.net" to its original name.

+Blizzard announced it intends to bring some of their PC games to Steam, starting with Overwatch 2 in August 2023.
+Games on Steam will still require a Battle.net account but will not need the launcher app.
+Blizzard stated the reasoning for the move was that "[O]ne of the ideas pushing us forward is meeting players around the world where they are and making our games as easy as possible to access and play.
+We want to give everyone a chance to experience our universes with old friends while making new ones, no matter how they choose to play."

+On February 18, 2025, Avowed developed by Obsidian Entertainment became the first game published by Xbox Game Studios to be made available on Battle.net, this comes after the Acquisition of Activision Blizzard by Microsoft.
+On May 15, 2025, Doom: The Dark Ages developed by id Software was the first game published by Bethesda Softworks to launch on Battle.net.